Soli Deo Gloria

 Justin Keller

-Justin Keller teaches Bible and humanities in the Logic and Rhetoric School, and he serves as chaplain.
+Justin Keller teaches Bible and humanities in the Logic and Rhetoric School and is a certified Master Classical & Christian Teacher by the ACCS .
 After graduating from Northwestern University with a B.A. in political science and philosophy, Justin worked for ten years in the Chicago area as a systems and business analyst.
 During that time, he completed M.Div. and Th.M. degrees at Trinity Evangelical Divinity School, where he met his wife Michelle.
 They have two daughters, who both attend Regents.
 Justin is ordained with the Evangelical Free Church and pastored churches in New York and Virginia, where he began teaching.
 Justin has served as a teacher and administrator in classical Christian schools for the past ten years and is delighted to be back in Virginia.
 In his spare time he loves reading, exploring National Parks, and cheering for his favorite soccer and football teams.
 He is also working on his Doctorate of Ministry at Reformed Theological Seminary in Orlando.

 Aaron Larsen